The temporomandibular joint and the trigeminal nerve have a unique connection which can impact your overall health

 - Neck pain

 Because the nerve controls 70% of the total cranial input to the brain, it can often be hard to identify exactly where the pain is coming from and what is causing it.
+However, there are many ways of treating pain.

 Treating TMJ symptoms at TMJ Centre Melbourne